Sam Giancana: Early life

-Early criminal career
+Criminal career

 Giancana joined the 42 Gang, a juvenile street crew working for political boss Joseph Esposito.
 The 42 Gang's name was a reference to Ali Baba and the 40 Thieves.
 They thought they were one better, hence 42.
 Giancana soon developed a reputation as an excellent getaway driver, a high earner, and a vicious killer.
 After Esposito's murder, in which Giancana was allegedly involved, the 42 Gang was transformed into a de facto extension of the Chicago Outfit with leaders such as Frank "the Enforcer" Nitti, Paul "the Waiter" Ricca, and Tony "Joe Batters" Accardo.
-He was first arrested in 1925, for auto theft.
-He soon graduated to "triggerman" and by the age of 20 had been the prime subject of three murder investigations, but never tried for any of them.
+He was first arrested in 1925 for auto theft.
+He soon graduated to "triggerman" and by the age of 20 had been the prime subject of three murder investigations but never tried for any of them.
 In 1929, Giancana was convicted of burglary and larceny, and sentenced to one to five years in the Joliet Correctional Center.
-He was released in 1932, after serving three years and nine months.
+He was released in 1932 after serving three years and nine months.

 During the late 1930s, Giancana became the first 42er to join the Chicago Outfit.
-From the early 1940s through the 1950s, he controlled most of the illegal gambling, illegal liquor distribution, and numerous other political rackets in Louisiana through longtime friend H. A. (Hol) Killian.
+From the early 1940s through the 1950s, he controlled most illegal gambling, liquor distribution, and other political rackets in Louisiana through longtime friend H. A. (Hol) Killian.
 Killian controlled the majority of the liquor license issuance by his associations with longtime New Orleans business associate Carlos Marcello.
-In 1939 Giancana was convicted of bootlegging, and sentenced to four years in Leavenworth Prison and Terre Haute Federal Correctional Complex.
+In 1939, Giancana was convicted of bootlegging and sentenced to four years in Leavenworth Prison and Terre Haute Federal Correctional Complex.